 Where possible patients are encouraged to raise any concerns directly with the practice team and attempts are made for a timely resolution of such concerns within the practice in accordance with our complaints resolution process.

-We seek structured /systematic patient experience feedback at least once every 3 years which meet the requirements outlines in the RACGP publication “Learning from our patients”.
+We seek structured /systematic patient experience feedback at least once every 3 years which meet the requirements outlined in the RACGP publication “Learning from our patients”.
 Feedback collected includes, but is not limited to, the following 6 categories that are considered critical to patient’s experiences within healthcare facilities.

 The data collected is analysed and the findings, including any improvements made, are communicated back to our patients.